thiagodp/concordialang/README.md

 > *Tip*: Install the [plug-in for CodeceptJS](#) to generate JavaScript tests for web or mobile web applications.

-## How it works:

-1. Concordia reads your `.feature` and `.testcase` files like a compiler, and uses a [lexer](https://en.wikipedia.org/wiki/Lexical_analysis) and a [parser](https://en.wikipedia.org/wiki/Parsing#Computer_languages) to identify and check documents' strucuture.
-2. Concordia uses basic [Natural Language Processing](https://en.wikipedia.org/wiki/Natural-language_processing) (NLP) to identify sentences' [intent](http://mrbot.ai/blog/natural-language-processing/understanding-intent-classification/).
-This increases the chances of recognizing sentences written in different styles.
-3. Concordia performs [semantic analysis](https://en.wikipedia.org/wiki/Semantic_analysis_(compilers)) to check recognized declarations.
-4. Concordia uses the specification to infer the most suitable *test cases*, *test data*, and *test oracles*, and then generates `.testcase` files in Natural Language.
-Yes, you can also write additional test cases in Natural Language!
-5. Concordia transforms all the test cases into test scripts (that is, source code) using a plug-in.
-6. Concordia executes the test scripts through the same plug-in.
-These test scripts will check your application's behavior through its user interface.
-7. Concordia reads and presents execution results.
-They relate failing tests to the specification, in order to help you understanding the possible reasons of a failure.

 ## How to use it

 1. Write or update your requirements specification with the *Concordia Language*;